Isotuning With Applications To Scale-Free Online Learning: ISOTUNING: ADDITIONAL RESULTS AND REMARKS

-\begin{remark} Another advantage of isotuning is that the learning rate is updated stepwise with $\Delta_t = \Delta_{t-1} + \delta_t$, rather than calculated explicitly as for $x^*_{1:t}$.
-While this does not matter for the simple cases we have encountered in this paper, one could conceive of a regret bound of the form, with $\alpha_t > 0$ and $a_t\in[0, 1]$ for all $t$,
+\begin{remark}[$x^*_{1:T}$ requires a closed form solution] Another advantage of isotuning is that the learning rate is updated stepwise with $\Delta_t = \Delta_{t-1} + \delta_t$, rather than calculated explicitly as for $x^*_{1:t}$, in particular in the off-by-one setting where $\delta_t$ depends on $\Delta_{t-1}$ and not on $\Delta_t$.
+While this difference does not matter for most of the cases we have encountered in this paper, it does allow us to provide an adaptive bound for Soft-Bayes (\cref{apdx:soft-bayes}) that does not depend explicitly on the quantity $m$, by contrast to the original work \citep{orseau2017softbayes} which uses a variant of $x^*_{1:t}$.
+To see the difference concretely, consider the following hypothetical off-by-one regret bound, with $\alpha_t > 0$ and $a_t\in[0, 1]$ for all $t$,

-Because there is no closed form for the optimal constant learning rate in hindsight, one would have to make strong and likely undesirable assumptions to design an adaptive learning rate based on $x^*_{1:t}$ and analyze the regret, or use a growing number of learning rates.
-By contrast, with isotuning one simply needs to set $\delta_t = (\rate_{t-1})^{\alpha_t} a_t= (\QQ/\Delta_{t-1})^{\alpha_t}a_t$, and use \cref{lem:generic_ob1_DeltaT,thm:isotune} to obtain a regret bound that is within a factor 2 of the (unknown!) optimal constant learning rate in hindsight. \end{remark}
+Here, because there is no closed form for the optimal constant learning rate in hindsight $x^*_t$ for each $t$, one would have to make strong and likely undesirable assumptions to design an adaptive learning rate based on $x^*_{1:t}$ and analyze the regret, or use a growing number of learning rates.
+While a line search is still feasible to obtain an approximate closed-form since \cref{eq:x*seq_bound} is convex, it may involve up to $t$ terms a each step, and thus may require $\Omega(Nt\log t)$ computation steps at each step $t$ when isotuning requires only $O(N)$.
+By contrast, with isotuning one simply needs to set $\delta_t = (\rate_{t-1})^{\alpha_t} a_t= (\QQ/\Delta_{t-1})^{\alpha_t}a_t$, and use \cref{lem:generic_ob1_DeltaT,thm:isotune} to obtain a regret bound that is within a factor 2 of the (unknown!) optimal constant learning rate in hindsight: